 Try a breast massage.

-Aside from breast exams, engaging in nipple play and giving yourself breast massages can be impactful ways to practice self-care with your boobies.
 "Breast massage can potentially improve circulation, relieve pain and swelling, reduce tension and stress, and aid with breastfeeding," licensed massage therapist Ben Brown, LMT, recently told mbg.
 "Plus, self-massage can center your mind, care for your body, and bring an overall sense of well-being."

 Getting to know your boobs better can help you find bras that fit better, improve your body image and mental well-being, and even help you experience more sexual pleasure.
 Understanding the feeling of your boob tissue, so you can detect when something might be out of the ordinary, is also essential.
 If you're concerned about your breasts, always consult your doctor.